Alchemist

 docker pull ghcr.io/bybrooklyn/alchemist:nightly

-Published on every push to main that passes Rust checks.
+Published on every push to master that passes Rust checks.

 Version format: 0.3.0-dev.3-nightly+abc1234.